cepster/katacoda-scenarios/git-rebase/6-rebase.md

 `git reset --hard ORIG_HEAD`{{execute}}

-The command is simple.
+The rebase command is simple.
 From the branch you want to rebase, simply type "git rebase" plus the branch you would like to rebranch on top of.

 `git rebase master`{{execute}}